 Appropriately, it’s a collaborative venture too.
 As well as working closely together with Finnish producer Jaani Peuhu, there are contributions from across the musical spectrum, including extreme metal vocalist extraordinaire Gaahl, the Icelandic female choir Umbra Ensemble, renowned Norwegian jazz musician Karl Seglem, Björk and Brian Eno contrabassist Borgar Magnason, members of pagan folk acts Völuspá, Gealdýr, Heilung and Theodor Bastard and even Napalm Death’s Mitch Harris on vocals.

-Special vinyl editions in gold, transparent smoke, and black as well as digipack CDs and t-shirts are available for pre-order now via Svart Records and it can be ordered digitally here.
+Special vinyl editions in gold, transparent smoke, and black as well as digipack CDs and t-shirts are available to order now via Svart Records and it can be ordered digitally here.

 Rán ‘s previous single release from the album was ‘Stone Pillars’ that featured a couple of special guests in the form of Gaahl and Napalm Death‘s Mitch Harris.
 Available digitally, you can check out the video for it here at RAMzine.